Ahmet İlhan Özek

-Ahmet İlhan Özek (born 1 January 1988) is a Turkish footballer who plays as a winger for Bursaspor.
+Ahmet İlhan Özek (born 1 January 1988) is a Turkish footballer who plays as a winger for TFF 2.
+Lig club Aliağa FK.

 International

 Ahmet İlhan Özek scored his first two international goals four days apart.
 He opened the scoring in a 6–1 win over Kosovo, before opening accounts in Turkey's next match, a 2–1 away win over the Republic of Ireland.

 Scores and results table.
 Turkey's goal tally first: